pydicom/pynetdicom/docs/tutorials/create_scu.rst

 In this tutorial you will:

 * Use DCMTK to start an Echo SCP
-* Create an application entity (AE) using *pynetdicom* and assocate with the Echo SCP
+* Create an application entity (AE) using *pynetdicom* and associate with the Echo SCP
-* Use your AE as an Echo SCU by sending a verification service request to the Echo SCP
+* Turn your AE into an Echo SCU by sending a verification service request to the Echo SCP

 If you need to install *pynetdicom* please follow the instructions in the :doc:`installation guide</tutorials/installation>`.
 For this tutorial we'll also be using DCMTK's
 `storescp <https://support.dcmtk.org/docs/storescp.html>`_ application, so if you haven't yet :ref:`installed DCMTK<tut_install_dcmtk>`, please do so.
+If you're unable to install DCMTK then you can also use the `storescu.py` application included with *pynetdicom*.

 About associations
 ==================